aboutcoders/job-bundle/README.md

             -  { name: "abc.job", type: "say_hello", method: "sayHello" }
 ```

-The tag must define the attributes `name`, `type` and `method` where besides the tag name `type` specifies the unique name of the job (e.g. "mailer") and `method` references the method of the class to be executed.
+The tag with name `abc.job` must define the two attributes `type` and `method` where `type` defines the unique name of the job (e.g. "mailer") and `method` references the method of the job class to must be executed.

 ### Adding a job for asynchronous processing